| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 col |

-a color for the lowess smoother line. |
+a colour for the lowess smoother line. |

 smoother |